Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic: Introduction

 \subsection{Our main result}

-Our results are valid if we replace $\widehat{\overline{\F_p((T))}}$ by any algebraically closed field of characteristic $p$.
 From now on, the letter $k$ will denote an algebraically closed field of characteristic $p$.
 To simplify our notation we will denote $\Sh$ the Siegel variety of genus $g$ over $k$ (instead of $\mathcal{A}_{g,N}$) and $D_{\red}$ the boundary of a smooth projective toroidal compactification $\Sh^{\tor}$.
 Motivated by the Green-Griffiths-Lang conjecture (\ref{GGL}), it is natural to expect that there is some exceptional locus $E \subset \Sh^{\tor}$ such that for any smooth subvariety $V$ not contained in the boundary, $V$ is of log general type if and only if $V \nsubseteq E$.
-Our main result about the hyperbolicity of the Siegel varieties is the following. \begin{theorem*}[Theorem \ref{th_hyperbolic}] Assume that $p \geq g^2+3g+1$.
-Any subvariety $\iota : V \hookrightarrow \Sh^{\tor}$ of codimension $\leq g-1$ satisfying: \begin{enumerate} \item $V$ is smooth, \item $\iota^{-1}D_{\red}$ is a normal crossing divisor, \end{enumerate} is of log general type with exceptional locus contained in the boundary. \end{theorem*} This indicates that the hypothetical exceptional locus $E \subset \Sh^{\tor}$ has a codimension strictly larger than $g-1$ and we believe it has exactly codimension $g$. \begin{rmrk*} The bound $p \geq g^2+3g+1$ is a byproduct of our method and we do not know if there are counter-examples when $p < g^2+3g+1$. \end{rmrk*}
+Our main result about the hyperbolicity of the Siegel varieties is the following. \begin{customthm}{1}[Corollary \ref{cor_hyperbolic}] Assume that $p \geq g^2+3g+1$.
+Any subvariety $\iota : V \hookrightarrow \Sh^{\tor}$ of codimension $\leq g-1$ satisfying: \begin{enumerate} \item $V$ is smooth, \item $\iota^{-1}D_{\red}$ is a normal crossing divisor, \end{enumerate} is of log general type with respect to $D$. \end{customthm} This indicates that the hypothetical exceptional locus $E \subset \Sh^{\tor}$ has a codimension strictly larger than $g-1$ and we believe it has exactly codimension $g$. \begin{rmrk*} \ \begin{enumerate} \item The Theorem 1 is actually a corollary of the Theorem 4 which is stated at the end of the introduction. \item For simplicity, we have restricted ourselves to smooth subvarieties but the Theorem 1 should also hold for non-smooth subvarieties if we use the definition of the logarithmic Kodaira dimension of a variety in positive characteristic which appears in \cite[p.46]{abramovich1994subvarieties} and \cite{luo1987kodaira, luo1988invariant} and we adapt our arguments using for example \cite[Lemma 5, p.46]{abramovich1994subvarieties} in the proof of our lemma \ref{lem_log_general}. \item When $g = 1$ and $p = 2$ or $3$, there exist families of non-isotrivial elliptic curves over the multiplicative group $\mathbb{G}_m$.
+Specifically, consider the families $y^2 = x^3+x^2 - t$ in characteristic $3$ and $y^2 + xy = x^3 +t$ in characteristic $2$ where $t \in \mathbb{G}_m$.
+In both cases, the $j$-invariant is $j = 1/t$, so the curves are non-isotrivial.
+Since $\mathbb{G}_m$ is a smooth curve not of log general type, these examples show that the bound $p \geq g^2 + 3g + 1 = 5$ in the theorem 1 is sharp when $g = 1$.
+For $g > 1$, it is not known whether counterexamples exist when $p < g^2 + 3g + 1$. \item The codimension assumption in the theorem 1 indicates that the Siegel modular variety $\Sh^{\tor}$ exhibits an intermediate form of pseudo-hyperbolicity, as suggested by the intermediate Lang conjectures (see \cite{MR828820}).
+These conjectures predict that varieties of general type should not contain ``large'' subvarieties that are not of general type.
+Our result aligns with this expectation by showing that any smooth subvariety of codimension $\leq g - 1$ intersecting the boundary normally is of log general type. \end{enumerate} \end{rmrk*}